East Coast storm makes a mess at ski resorts as strong winds cause power outages

 Skier Marcus Caston was waterlogged but shrugged it off.
 “The conditions are actually pretty good.
 The rain is making the snow nice and soft.
 It’s super fun,” he said while skiing at Vermont’s Sugarbush.

 New England wasn’t the only region experiencing wild weather.
-Heavy lake effect snow was expected through Thursday in parts of Michigan, along the Lake Michigan shoreline, and dangerous cold enveloped parts of the Upper Midwest.
+Heavy lake-effect snow was expected through Thursday in parts of Michigan, along the Lake Michigan shoreline, and dangerous cold enveloped parts of the Upper Midwest.
+In New York, Gov. Kathy Hochul on Wednesday declared a state of emergency in several counties in anticipation of heavy snowfall expected off of Lake Erie and Lake Ontario into Thursday.

 But New England’s weather brought the biggest variety, with the storm bringing a little bit of everything.
 It started early Wednesday with freezing rain.
 Then came a deluge of regular rain and warming temperatures — topping 50 degrees Fahrenheit in Portland, for example.